10 Operations and Analytics

 start = list(A = cof[1],I= cof[2],S = -cof[3]),

-We get an error.
+control = list(maxiter = 10000), trace=TRUE)We get an error.
 Why?
-A logit curve is a poor fit for this data set.
-Bad fits are a common problem.
-What do you do if you can’t fit a typical distribution well?
+Basically, a logit curve is a poor fit for this data set.
+This is a common problem.
+What do you do if you can’t fit a common distribution very well?
 You have a few options.
-We included a fifth-degree polynomial fit (again, a terrible practice) and a generalized additive model, and we’ll introduce one more.
-Let’s fit a spline98.
+We included a fifth degree polynomial fit (a terrible practice), a generalized additive model, and we’ll introduce one more.
+Let’s fit a spline.

 #-----------------------------------------------------------------